l3aro/filament-turnstile/README.md

 ### Reset event

-The `reset-captcha` event resets the captcha challenge.
+The reset event (default: `reset-captcha`) resets the captcha challenge.
 It is helpful when you need to:

 - **Clear the challenge after a successful submission** so the next visitor receives a fresh captcha.
 - **Reset the challenge after validation errors** to avoid reusing a solved captcha when the form fails.